Netherlands: Dutch Republic (1581–1795)

-Many economic historians regard the Netherlands as the first thoroughly capitalist country in the world.
-In early modern Europe, it had the wealthiest trading city (Amsterdam) and the first full-time stock exchange.
-The inventiveness of the traders led to insurance and retirement funds as well as phenomena such as the boom-bust cycle, the world's first asset-inflation bubble, the tulip mania of 1636–1637, and the world's first bear raider, Isaac le Maire, who forced prices down by dumping stock and then buying it back at a discount.
-In 1672 – known in Dutch history as the Rampjaar (Disaster Year) – the Dutch Republic was at war with France, England and three German Bishoprics simultaneously.
-At sea, it could successfully prevent the English and French navies from entering the western shores.
-On land, however, it was almost taken over internally by the advancing French and German armies coming from the east.
-It managed to turn the tide by inundating parts of Holland but could never recover to its former glory again and went into a state of a general decline in the 18th century, with economic competition from England and long-standing rivalries between the two main factions in Dutch society, the republican Staatsgezinden and the supporters of the stadtholder the Prinsgezinden as main political factions.
+Many economic historians regard the Netherlands as the first thoroughly capitalist country.
+In early modern Europe, it had the wealthiest trading city in Amsterdam, and the first full-time stock exchange.
+The inventiveness of the traders led to insurance and retirement funds as well as phenomena such as the boom-bust cycle, the world's first asset-inflation bubble, the tulip mania of 1636–1637, and the world's first bear raider, Isaac le Maire.
+In 1672 – known in Dutch history as the Rampjaar (Disaster Year) – the Dutch Republic was attacked by France, England and two German bishoprics simultaneously, in what would become known as the Franco-Dutch War.
+At sea, it could successfully prevent the English and French navies from blockading the western shores.
+On land the Republic was almost overrun by the advancing French and German armies from the east, but the Dutch managed to turn the tide by inundating parts of Holland.

+From 1672 to 1712, the Republic, led by William III of Orange and Anthonie Heinsius would regularly clash with France in what some historians have come to call the Forty Years' War.
+In the Nine Years' War and the War of the Spanish Succession, the Republic was at the centre of anti-French coalitions.
+The Dutch ultimately successfully defended the Spanish Netherlands, established a barrier there, and their troops proved central to the alliance which halted French territorial expansion in Europe until a new cycle began in 1792 with the French Revolutionary Wars.
+However, the wars left them effectively bankrupt, and inflicted permanent damage on the Dutch merchant navy; while they remained the dominant economic power in the Far East, Britain took over as the pre-eminent global commercial and maritime power.
+Between 1590 and 1713, the Dutch army had been one of Europe's largest and most capable armies.
+However, following the conclusion of the War of the Spanish Succession, other major powers such as Prussia, Austria, Britain, and Russia significantly expanded their military forces.
+The Republic struggled to match these developments, and gradually assumed the status of a mid-tier power.
+However, historians have sometimes overstated the extent of this decline, especially when considering the period up to the 1750s.